infernalzeus/infernalzeus/README.md

 Recognized on multiple occasions for his academic rigor, he has been awarded the NTSE scholarship from Govt. of India, and a Placement station Scholarship from BITS Pilani for his meritorious performances.
 He often has out-of-the-box approaches, suiting need of the hour, and maintains a composed demeanor while dealing with challenges, making him a great collaborator.
 He has exhibited his expertise through his position of Vice President at Enactus BPGC, and various teaching and mentorship positions throughout his career.

-- Interested in my paper?
+- :page_with_curl: Interested in my paper?
   [ML based Analysis to Identify Speech Features Relevant in Predicting Alzheimer’s](https://www.doi.org/10.1145/3532213.3532244)

 - 📫 Don't see code you want to see?
 Or got a question?